mynkpl1998/Recurrent-Deep-Q-Learning/README.md

 # Environment

 Environment used was a 9x9 grid where *Red* colored blocks represents agent location in the grid. *Green* colored blocks are the goal points for agent. *Blue* colored blocks are the blocks which agent needs to avoid.
 A reward of +1 is given to agent when it eats *green* block.
 A reward of -1 is given to the agent when it eats *blue* block.
 Other movements results in zero.
-Observation is the neigbouring cells of agent.
+Observation is the RGB image of neigbouring cells of agent.
 Below figure describes the observation.

 Underlying MDP             |  Observation to Agent
 :-------------------------:|:-------------------------: